S2000

 Custom Side Diffusers, Production Jig System

 After fitting lower-offset wider tires, the car needed visual balance between the fender width and the side profile.
-Japanese aftermarket side diffusers for the S2000 ran close to $2,000.
-For what are, functionally, decorative trim panels.
+Japanese aftermarket side diffusers for the S2000 ran close to $2,000 for what are, functionally, decorative trim panels.
 A pair of side diffusers is essentially a flat composite slab with a consistent cross-section, which meant the shape already existed at Home Depot for $3 a yard in baseboard molding.

-The plug was built from wood: cut, shaped, glued, and sanded into the target profile, then sprayed in high-fill primer and block-sanded smooth.
-The key design decision was to build the plug as a single unified piece, both diffusers mirrored and joined, rather than as two separate halves.
+The second plug was also built from wood, with revised geometry addressing the fitment compromises found on the first version.
+The key redesign decision was to build both sides as a single unified piece, both diffusers mirrored and joined, rather than two separate halves.
 One plug, one mold, one pull produces both sides simultaneously.
-That decision created a repeatability constraint that needed solving: how to split one symmetrical part into two matching halves without introducing error from freehand cutting.

 Single Exhaust Cover, Community Iteration Loop